microsoft/aitour-interact-with-llms/lab/Workshop Instructions/00_Introduction.md

 By the end of this workshop, you should be able to:

- - Describe OpenAI model capabilities and implementation in the field of text generation, image generation and multimodal conversation.
+ - Describe OpenAI model capabilities and implementation in the field of text generation, image generation, multimodal conversation, function calling and Azure OpenAI Assistants.
  - Understand prompt engineering concepts and best practices.
- - Understand function calling and
  - Leverage generative AI capabilities and apply prompt engineering techniques to your own solutions.

 ## Lab Scenario